parkertomatoes/basbolt/README.md

  ### Transferring Files

-V86 doesn't have an API to access FAT16 disks, but file transfer is made possible using a shared memory buffer.
+V86 doesn't have an API to access FAT disks, but file transfer is made possible by reading and writing to the emulated system's RAM:
 ![compilation flow](doc/compilation.png)

 Since 16-bit real mode DOS doesn't concern itself about any silly nonsense like virtual memory protection, The server can just allocate a buffer, do a little arithmetic with the segment and offset, and write the physical address to the console:
 ```basic